Want the perfect workout program?

 Form tips: Spreading the rope apart at the end of the movement will give your biceps an extra contraction.
 If the end of the ropes handles bother you, hold it lower down.

-The overhand cable biceps curl trains the biceps laterally instead of anteriorly.
+The high cable biceps curl trains the biceps laterally instead of anteriorly.
 And this exercise great option to target the biceps (both heads, with emphasis on the short head) and grow your arms from a different angle.
-Depending on the cable machine you need to be able to fully flex and extend your elbow.
-If the cable machine is too small, do one arm at a time.

 Best rep range: 12-15